hjoliver/cylc-doc/src/tutorial/scheduling/integer-cycling.rst

 .. ifnotslides::

-   Adding this dependency "strings together" the cycles, forcing them to run in order.
-We refer to dependencies between cycles as :term:`intercycle dependencies<intercycle dependency>`.
+   Adding this :term:`intercycle dependency` forces the connected tasks, in different cycle points, to run in order.

    Note that the ``buy_ingredients`` task has no arrows pointing at it.
-   This means it has no *upstream* dependencies, or *parent tasks*, in the graph.
-Consequently all ``buy_ingredients`` tasks want to run straight away.
+   This means it has no *parent tasks* to wait on, upstream in the graph.
+   Consequently all ``buy_ingredients`` tasks will want to run straight away.
-   This could cause our bakery to run into cash-flow problems as they would be purchasing ingredients well in advance of using them.
+   This could cause our bakery to run into cash-flow problems by purchasing ingredients too far in advance of using them.

    To solve this problem without running out of ingredients, the bakery wants to purchase ingredients two batches ahead.
 This can be achieved by adding